-Here are my specific Calls to Action for social media companies in 2020.
+Here are my specific Calls to Action for social media companies in the new year.

 Perfect the feedback loop.

 Those who make reports of abuse or harm need to hear back from the app within 24 hours.
 I don’t think this is asking too much.
 I’ve already blogged about the reality of secondary victimization.
 This is a criminal justice concept describing how victims are re-victimized (emotionally and psychologically) when law enforcement officials respond callously (or in an incomplete or untimely manner) to those who took a chance in reporting their experience – and believed that an authority figure would actually help them.
 Social media companies have to – at all costs – keep their users from being victimized a second time because they failed to respond to a report of abuse or harm.
-Instagram, Facebook, and Twitter are doing a good job here, but should close the feedback loop more quickly.
-Other companies are not doing a good job.
-Everyone who files a report needs to at least be able to say, “Hey, the company did get back to me in a meaningful way” – even if they wish the outcome had gone a different way.
+Most platforms have fallen short when it comes to providing systematic, prompt, and regular updates to those who take the initiative and time to report a safety concern.
+Everyone who files a report needs to at least be able to say, “Hey, they did get back to me in a meaningful way” – even if they wish the outcome had gone a different way.
 Responsiveness matters.

 Be transparent and fair about takedown decisions.